passaglia/japandata/README.md

 Jupyter notebooks in the `/examples` folder demonstrate how to use these datasets.

 This package is provided under a MPL 2.0 license.
 Each dataset is subject to its own license as noted below.
-The datasets themselves are hosted at the companion repository [**JapanData-sources**](https://github.com/passaglia/japandata-sources).
-They are fetched by a local **JapanData** installation when first needed.
+The datasets are hosted at the companion repository [**JapanData-sources**](https://github.com/passaglia/japandata-sources) and are fetched by a local **JapanData** installation when first needed.

 ## Installation